akihikodaki/dts/test_plans/tx_preparation_test_plan.rst

 Prerequisites
 =============

-Support igb_uio, test txprep forwarding features on e1000, i40e and ixgbe drivers.Send packets from tester platform through the interface eth1 to the tested port 0, then testpmd sends back packet using same port and uses tcpdump to capture packet information::
+Support igb_uio, test txprep forwarding features on e1000, i40e, ice, igc and ixgbe drivers.Send packets from tester platform through the interface eth1 to the tested port 0, then testpmd sends back packet using same port and uses tcpdump to capture packet information::